Yvette González-Nacer: Television and film

-González-Nacer starred in the television series The Fresh Beat Band from 2009 to 2013, later rejoining the case for the animated spinoff series Fresh Beat Band of Spies in 2015.
+González-Nacer starred in the television series The Fresh Beat Band from 2009 to 2013, later rejoining the case for the animated spin-off series Fresh Beat Band of Spies in 2015.
 She embarked on a concert tour alongside the cast of The Fresh Beat Band in 2012.
 She was nominated in the "Best Young Actress/Television" category at the 2011 Imagen Awards for her work in The Fresh Beat Band.
 She was again nominated for "Best Actress/Television" at the 2014 Imagen Awards.
 In 2016, González-Nacer played Cha Cha in Grease Live!, a television film adaptation of the 1978 film Grease.
 She then went on to portray the role of Soledad Penagos on CBS' "Madam Secretary," Ella on ABC's "9-1-1" and Isabella on AMC's "Wicked City."
 She most recently portrayed the role of Amanda in the feature film "Murder Motel" with Mickey Rourke and starred in the feature film "Playing For Mozart."